alexindigo/node-global-define/README.md

 ### deleteModuleCache (default `false`)

 This allows you to pass in a boolean to delete the modules that you are requiring from nodes `require.cache` array.
 This is useful in development for making changes without having to restart your node server.
+Please use with caution, this approach is prone to unforeseen side effects.

 `index.js`